CouncilofLorien/counciloflorien.github.io/docs/cards/G/gisulf.md

 > > _**Unique.**_ _Agent._
 > >
 > > {: .fs-3 }
 > > _“Moving like a spry deer, old Gisulf the Woodman ran hard to his home in Woodmen-town.
-But a dark pact compelled him to shield his kinsmen from the grave news of Shadows haunting the sacred grove around Watchman's Well."_ ***---&#65279;Kuduk Lore***
+But a dark pact compelled him to shield his kinsmen from the grave news of Shadows haunting the sacred grove around Watchman's Well."_ ***---&#65279;Kuduk&nbsp;Lore***
 > >
 > > {: .fs-3 .text-right }
 > > **Home Site:** Woodmen-town, Lake-town, Dale